2019 Best Online Colleges for Law Degrees

 - Median Salary: $50,200

 Liberty University offers online bachelor’s degrees in both paralegal studies and law and policy: pre-law.
 To apply, applicants must submit an application with a high school self-certification form and proof of English proficiency, along with any prior college transcripts.
-The undergraduate programs are 120 credit hours, and the courses are eight weeks long.
+The undergraduate programs are 120 credit hours, and the courses are eight weeks long with eight start dates per year.
 This makes it easy for applicants to apply outside of the normal windows of a fall/spring semester system.
-All Liberty University courses are taught through the lens of Judeo-Christian scripture and belief.
+All Liberty University courses are taught through the lens of Judeo-Christian Scripture and belief.
 The programs take an average of 3.5 years and tuition is $390 per hour for full-time students or $455 per hour for part-time students.

 Online Law Degree Overview & Career Information